Food Truck vs. Personal Life – Striking a Balance

 One thing that every insider knows about working in the service industry is that you’re working when everyone else is having fun.
+One thing that is important is to balance food truck vs. personal life.
 Long hours and late nights.
 Holiday Weekends.
 Endless prep work.
 While it’s important to make hay when the sun shines, you need to have a balance, or else you run the risk of your dream job feeling more like a burden.
 If this happens, you will face an inevitable burn out.

 So, what can you do about it?
 From our experience as a mobile food vendor, we have compiled a few tips that may help you maintain some sanity during the busiest food truck months.

 Prioritize your events